-Submit the Plan-in-Hand Estimate quantities to the NCDOT Project Manager.
+Submit the Construction Estimate quantities to the NCDOT Project Manager.
 The NCDOT Project Manager is responsible for requesting an updated construction cost estimate from the Preliminary Estimates Group of NCDOT Estimating Management in the Contract Standards and Development Unit.

 15.2.4 Plans, Specifications, & Estimates (Stage 4)